mbrobbel/rustfmt-check/README.md

 ## Modes

-This action supports two different modes.
+This action supports three different modes.
 The `commit` mode is the default mode.

 ### Commit